LEARNAcademy/syllabus/rails/active-record-intro.md

 Rails creates all this for us.
 The schema represents the current shape of the database and should not be modified directly.

 ### Active Record in Rails Console
-Database entries only live on the computer where they are created.
+Database entries only exist on the computer where they are created.
 Right now our data base has no entries.

 Start the **Rails console** to interact directly with Active Record.
 ```